 Get hoppin' and string up a colorful, festive garland before that Easter Bunny arrives!
-This project is easier than dying eggs, and is a great way to get the whole fam in on the decorating.
+This project is easier than dyeing eggs (though that's another fun way to spend a crafternoon), and is a great way to get the whole fam in on the holiday action.

 Watercolor Easter Egg Garland